You are wondering: Why is my marriage so hard?

 Knowing that one of women’s strengths is relationship-building and communication, given also, that in Luke 6:41 and Matthew 7:3, we are asked to pay attention to our own plank instead of another’s faults, and the tons of other verses about daily behavior and the fact that we are called also to be our husband’s “helper” – all these things add up to the privilege and exciting opportunity in front of all wives and that is to be the relationship architects in their marriages, helping their husbands learn to communicate love (and not just to us, but also to our kids).

-But FIRST, we must learn to speak their language of respect, so that we can help, and because God calls us to do so and He’s right for a whole host of reasons.
+But FIRST, we must learn to speak their language of respect, so that they will receive our help, and because God calls us to do so and He’s right for a whole host of reasons.

 The alternative is to sit around and wait for him to change, being miserable and angry.